- Purpose and General Information

 Awards will be transferred to the applicant’s department.
 Normal rules and procedures for business expenses apply.
 The recipient’s departmental business office will be able to provide detailed information on how funds can be used to pay allowable expenses.

-All dissertation fellowship award recipients must submit a one-page final report to the Office of the Provost for Research and Graduate Education at the conclusion of the award period.
+All award recipients must submit a one-page final report to the Office of the Provost for Research and Graduate Education at the conclusion of the award period.
 This report should describe the research that was actually facilitated by the availability of the funding and provide an update on the status of the research project.